justinlepitzki/tfrs-docs/docs/specifications-0.0.1/systemMessaging.md

 ## 404 Not Found

-> We give you credit for trying to find a valid page, but this is not it.
+> The requested page could not be found.
 >
-> to trade this page for a valid one click <a href="/">here</a>
+> To trade this page for a valid one click <a href="/">here</a>
 >
-> or learn more about Credit Validation <a href="http://www.gov.bc.ca/lowcarbonfuels/">here</a>
+> or learn more about the Renewable and Low Carbon Fuel Requirements Regulation <a href="http://www.gov.bc.ca/lowcarbonfuels/">here</a>

 The requested resource could not be found but may be available in the future.
 Subsequent requests by the client are permissible.[[36\]](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#cite_note-37)

 ## 405 Method Not Allowed

 > It looks like you are trying to be creative in how you interact with our system.
-Unfortunately you are trying to use a request method that is not allowed.
+Unfortunately, you are trying to use a request method that is not allowed.

 A request method is not supported for the requested resource; for example, a GET request on a form that requires data to be presented via [POST](https://en.wikipedia.org/wiki/POST_(HTTP)), or a PUT request on a read-only resource.